 Maximum Production or Maximum Offset: If your goal is to maximize the amount of electricity your system produces or want to ensure you buy the least amount of electricity from the utility, but the amount of roof space you have available to install solar panels is limited in size, you may choose to install higher efficiency solar panels.
 This will ensure you get the maximum production from your solar panel system.

 Cost vs. Value: More efficient solar panels tend to cost more than their less efficient counterparts.
 You may want to analyze whether that upfront cost difference is justified by the increased saving achieved by generating more electricity over the lifespan of your solar energy system.
 Increased electricity production means you have to buy less power from your utility and in some states, may also generate higher SREC income.
 The EnergySage Solar Marketplace makes it easy for you to easily compare your savings from solar panels that vary in their efficiency ratings and if their premium price is justified.

 The two tables below present different views of the solar panel efficiency characteristics of the leading manufacturers who sell solar panels in the United States.
 Most panel manufacturers produce several solar panel models which range in efficiency ratings.
 The leading brands in this category will be those that utilize high-efficiency solar cells such as LG and SunPower (who have battled back and forth for the world solar efficiency record) who are widely considered to be the top panel brand on the market for solar efficiency.
 However, it’s important to understand the difference between setting a maximum efficiency record and maintaining strong and consistent average solar energy efficiency ratings.
-Therefore, the following two solar efficiency tables (Exhibit 1 and Exhibit 2) break down the best ways to compare different solar panel options by module efficiency metrics.
+Therefore, the following efficiency table breaks down the best ways to compare different solar panel options by module efficiency metrics.